AbdallahKhaledAhmed/MERN-Students-App/README.md

 I used tailwind for styling and added darkmode

-I used mongodb as a database and express for backend and mongoose as an ORM
+I used mongodb as a database and express for backend and mongoose as an ODM

 and used react for the frontend.